 CONTRIBUTION OF WOMEN IN SCIENCE

-For a many centuries, women have seldom got recognition for their achievements in science, technology and medicine.
+For a many centuries, women have seldom gotten recognition for their achievements in science, technology and medicine.
 Unfortunately even now very less women work in the field of science as compared to men.
 For example when you hear the word “nurse” what is the first thing that your mind pictures?
 A woman or a man.
 I’m sure many of you must’ve pictured a woman helping a doctor or taking care of a patient.
 Another question that I want to ask you is that which scientist in your opinion has contributed the most?
 Nikola Tesla?
 Galileo Galilei?
 Or even Stephen Hawking?
 I am sure most of you have noticed by now that all of them are males.

 In India, there are a lot of people who still believe that women don’t belong in science which is again totally wrong.
 There are innumerable female Indian scientists like E.K Janaki Amal, who was a renowned botanist of the 19th century, B Vijayalakshmi who researched about wave equations and their proportions, Anandibai Joshi who was the first Hindu woman to obtain a medical degree.
 The first female astronaut of Indian origin Kalpana Chawla and many more.
 So, people can’t deny that women cannot or have not excelled in this field.